julianobressan/atcm/README.md

 # Air Traffic Control Manager
 ![System architecture](https://github.com/julianobressan/atcm/blob/main/documents/header_atcm.jpg?raw=true)

 The proposal is to implement a basic system to management of air traffic control.
-The software was developed with pure PHP, using some basic components open source available on http://packagist.org.
+The software was developed with (almost) pure PHP, using some basic components open source available on http://packagist.org.
 For persistance of data was chosen MySQL database system.
 The software was developed using techniques of clean code and best practices for programming, like PHP Standard Recommendations, Test-driven development and Domain-Driven Design.

 ## Development environment and resources